The Most Effective Follow-Ups for Nonprofit Events and Campaigns

 • Would you be interested in volunteering with us again?

 To get an accurate look at your campaign, it is best to seek feedback from several different sources.
+This is a big part of following up after fundraising.
 You will, of course, have access to your fundraising metrics and staff’s observations, but you will need to be proactive get others’ perspectives.
 Once you have a detailed picture of your campaign, you can celebrate your results and plan for the future.

 Jack and Jill